-It sits between two familiar options: managing everything internally with your own workforce, or moving inventory to a 3PL's warehouse entirely.
+It sits between two familiar options: run everything internally with your own workforce, or move inventory to a 3PL's warehouse entirely.
 Embedded is neither.
 It is operator-as-a-service inside your four walls.

 The term gets applied loosely.
 The defining feature of a genuine embedded model is accountability transfer — the operator owns the outcome, not just the labor supply.